owliehq/neatsio/docs/1.x.x/getting-started/introduction.md

 ## Installation

 To play with Neatsio, you're invited to create or start with an express environment project.
-If you have no idea how to complete this first step, please take a look at [Express documentation](https://expressjs.com/en/starter/hello-world.html) before continue here.
+If you have no idea how to complete this first step, please take a look at [Express documentation](https://expressjs.com/en/starter/hello-world.html) before to continue here.

-We need to install and prepare lib :
+We need to install and prepare the library :

 ```sh
 $ npm install --save @owliehq/neatsio